haskell-game/brainstorming/underlying-libs.md

 * Pros
   + Seems to be made specifically for OpenGL apps
+  + Also very lightweight, it's in fact an extension of stb_image with support for more formats.
+  + Has a screenshot function.
   + Public domain
 * Cons
   + Hasn't been updated in a long time (July 7, 2008)